 La nina means mainly much colder Earth than usually /https://mkweather.com/global-temperatures-dramatically-went-down-the-sharpest-jump-since-1990s-la-nina//, with regional anomalously cold conditions /https://mkweather.com/a-big-european-circulation-anomaly-in-2021-totally-oppositely-such-as-in-the-world-and-showing-what-climate-change-should-bring-until-2100// across Northern Hemisphere.

-La nina should mean not only good conditions for North American, European, Asian and north African coldwaves during the winter, but too cold and stormy Australia /https://mkweather.com/la-nina-in-australia-the-coldest-summer-in-9-and-the-wettest-in-4-years// or stronger Asian monsoon /https://mkweather.com/summer-forecast-for-asia-hot-but-strong-indian-monsoon//.
+La nina should mean not only good conditions for North American, European, Asian and North African coldwaves during the winter but too cold and stormy Australia /https://mkweather.com/la-nina-in-australia-the-coldest-summer-in-9-and-the-wettest-in-4-years// or stronger Asian monsoon /https://mkweather.com/summer-forecast-for-asia-hot-but-strong-indian-monsoon//.
 Stronger coldwaves and cyclone season in South Africa, colder conditions in South America and Antarctica are during La nina observed, too /https://mkweather.com/base-esperanza-antarctica-10c-while-vostok-before-a-week-80c//.

-Many regions in Northern Hemisphere haven´t experienced with colder summer such as long-term average a few decades and hot Northern Hemisphere therefore should affect into warming of tropical regions in Pacific, temporarily (during summer months).
+Many regions in Northern Hemisphere haven´t experienced colder summer such as long-term average a few decades and hot Northern Hemisphere therefore should affect into warming of tropical regions in the Pacific, temporarily (during summer months).

-Autumn is bringing in last years cooling trends of temperature across key mid-latitudes, thanks to response to the Arctic-related circulation mechanisms and colder conditions in mid-latitudes, with often NAO- October phases, should mean the next effects to southern climate zones, reciprocally, with result of return into stronger La nina conditions.
+Autumn is bringing in last years cooling trends of temperature across key mid-latitudes, thanks to the response to the Arctic-related circulation mechanisms and colder conditions in mid-latitudes, with often NAO- October phases, should mean the next effects to southern climate zones, reciprocally, with a result of return into stronger La nina conditions.

-Until winter months 2021/2022 therefore we should fall into the next relatively strong La nina pattern again, still with relatively weak solar activity and numerous strong volcanic eruptions VEI4 – VEI5 in previous period.
+Until winter months 2021/2022 therefore we should fall into the next relatively strong La nina pattern again, still with relatively weak solar activity and numerous strong volcanic eruptions VEI4 – VEI5 in the previous period.

 Around 70% of La nina years are bringing powerful Major SSWs (Major Sudden Stratospheric Warming), therefore if we will have a luck in the middle of winter again, extreme, in continental Europe 30-degree, in the USA 40-degree and in Siberia 60-degree frosts should hit after a one-year break, after relatively cold Winter 2020/2021, cold Spring 2021, hot Summer 2021 and cooling in Autumn 2021.